Eugenius Birch: Aquaria

-The Aquarium was opened “without any outward ceremony, and devoid of any outward pomp” in 21 May 1877.
+The Aquarium was opened "without any outward ceremony, and devoid of any outward pomp" on 21 May 1877.
 Although it closed in 1968, memories of the Aquarium live on in the form of a recent exhibition.

 Later life

 Later in his life, particularly during his travels, Birch produced numerous watercolour paintings, particularly those of Italy, Egypt and Nubia during a tour taken during the winter of 1874–75.

 In the 1880s Birch damaged his ankle so severely that he was later forced to have his leg amputated to the thigh.
 Later complications led to his eventual death.
-Eugenius Birch died on 8 January 1884 at Laurieston Lodge, West End Hampstead NW, after a long and painful illness. and is buried on the west side of Highgate Cemetery close to the grave of his brother John Braniss.
+Eugenius Birch died on 8 January 1884 at Laurieston Lodge, Hampstead. and is buried on the west side of Highgate Cemetery close to the grave of his brother John Braniss.
 Eugenius's grave (plot no.25915) has no headstone or identifiable memorial.

 Personal life

 On 10 February 1842, at Manchester Cathedral, Birch married Margaret Gent, the daughter of Charles, a silk manufacturer from Cheshire.
 She was the sister-in-law of Birch's sister.
 The couple had no children, but Birch had two children, Eugene (born 1879) and Ethel (born 1881), with his wife's niece, Marion Morris.